vccw-team/vccw/index.md

 /usr/local/bin/wp db import /vagrant/import.sql
 ```

-So it will import `/vagrant/import.sql`.
+This example script will import `/vagrant/import.sql` to the MySQL database by WP-CLI.

 {{ site.scroll_to_top }}